microsoft/typechat.net/README.md

 * **Microsoft.TypeChat.Program**: Classes to synthesize, validate and run  ***JSON programs***.

-* **Microsoft.TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernel for chat models, plugins, embeddings and other features.
+* **Microsoft.TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernel for models, plugins, embeddings and other features.

 ## Microsoft.TypeChat ##
 TypeChat uses language models to translate user intent into JSON that conforms to a schema.
 This JSON is then validated and deserialized into a typed object.
 Additional constraint checking is applied as needed.
 Validation errors are sent back to the language model, which uses them to **repair** the Json it originally returned.